PhrogsHabitat/HabitatPlugin/userplugins/HabitatRain/README.md

 ## ⚙️ Features

-- **Dynamic Weather Simulation**: Realistic weather cycles with smooth transitions and wind direction changes.
-- **Mist Effect**: Animated, multi-layered mist for extra atmosphere.
-- **Rain Effects**: Customize the intensity, speed, angle, and scale of the rain. 🌧️
+- **Rain Effects**: Customize the intensity, speed, and angle of the rain. 🌧️
 - **Forest Background**: A looping forest video that makes you feel like you’re in the great outdoors. 🌲
-- **Rain Sound**: Soothing rain audio with custom URL support. 🎵
+- **Rain Sound**: Soothing rain audio to complete the vibe. 🎵
 - **Thunder Effects**: Random flashes of lightning for that stormy drama. ⚡
 - **Smooth Animations**: Everything flows seamlessly, just like nature intended. 🌊
-- **Robust Error Handling**: Automatic recovery from video or WebGL errors.
-- **Settings Save Without Applying When Inactive**: Changes in settings are saved but not applied unless the plugin is active.

 ---